BlueWebNodes/bluewebnodes.github.io/services.md

             </ol>
             <p>We create the following Websites:</p>
             <ul>
-            <li>Websites with CMS (Drupal or WordPress)</li>
+            <li>Websites with CMS (Drupal or WordPress), or any website editor (Weebly.com, Wix.com, etc.)</li>
-            <li>Ecommerce Websites with CMS (Drupal or WordPress)</li>
+            <li>Ecommerce Websites with CMS (Drupal or WordPress), or any website editor (Weebly.com, Wix.com, etc.)</li>
             <li>Static Websites (HTML, CSS, and Javascript)</li>
             </ul>
-            <p>If you already have a website and need to improve it with more functionalities, we would like to help you to convert it by DruPal or WordPress CMS.
+            <p>If you already have a website and need to improve it with more functionalities, We would like to help you convert it to a more powerful Content Management System such as DruPal or WordPress.
 Please feel free to ask a price for that.</p>
          </div>
          <div class="col-md-6 col-lg-6" id="pagelayout11">
             <h2>Web Development</h2>